 Lying on your application

-Lying about your identity or your past experience on your CV to a potential employer is never a good move.
+Lying about your identity or your prior experience on your cv to a potential employer is never a good move.
 Nowadays, many employers use an identity verification service to check that an applicant is who they say they are – this makes it harder to get away with lying.
 If anything, you’ll feel terrible for lying and won’t feel that you’ve achieved anything if you do end up getting hired as it will all be based on false merit.

 Lying about your identity or your past experience on your CV to a potential employer is never a good move.Tweet This